FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/readers/stm/README.md

 ## Contact persion in FAIRmat for this reader
 **Rubel Mozumder (mozumder@physik.hu-berlin.de)**
 ## Reader Notes:
-- Reader builds on NXiv_sweep2
+- Reader builds on NXsts
 - Can parse bias spectroscopy (STS) from
     - Nanonis: Generic 5e, Generic 4.5
 - Can parse STM from